CSCI3540U/MajorGroupProject2/README.md

 ### Presentation

 Each group will choose one (unique) vulnerability that has not been covered during the lectures.
-A presentation will be created which describes the vulnerability, describe how to perform an attack, and how to protect the software so that it is not vulnerable.
+A presentation will be created which describes the vulnerability, describes how to perform an attack, and how to protect the software so that it is not vulnerable.
 The target audience is a senior-level Computer Science student, so you can assume an understanding of programming, databases, etc.

 Each group will be marked according to the following rubric: